Dry Treat Travertine & Granite Sealer

 It works kind of like opposing magnets... you can't get them to stick together.

-Is it better? .... not being a chemist, I can't say definitively that Dry Treat is better or not, however, based on their explanation of how the sealer works I'd say it's probably is better and possibly a lot better... permanent bonds, etc.
+Is it better? .... not being a chemist, I can't say definitively that Dry Treat is better or not, however, based on how the technology works I'd say it's probably is better and possibly a lot better... permanent bonds, etc.

-Note that their 15-yr warranty is good only if their technician applies the sealer and I'm sure there are other caveats.
+Note that the 15-yr warranty is good only if their technician applies the sealer and I'm sure there are other caveats.

 Now, let's go back to square one.
 You installed Tropical Brown granite and polished travertine.
 Did you

-test both of these to determine if they even needed sealing?
+test for sealing granite countertops both of these to determine if they even needed sealing?

 Why?... because neither of these typically need sealing.
 Tropical Brown is very dense and when travertine is polished it becomes essentially non-absorbent.